TORSpace/stepper-motor-driver-for-L293D/README.md

 Here is a short pin layout explanation.
 Look for Raspberry Pi and L293D pinout online.
-Be carefull with the L293D chip it overheats qiute fast you may need a active colling or some heat sinks.
+Be carefull with the L293D chip it overheats quite fast you may need a active colling or some heatsinks.